 - It increases CTR (Click Through Rates) from mobile search results

-- It improves Ad viewability as compared to non-AMP websites
+- This improves Ad viewability as compared to non-AMP websites

 - It increases the number of repetitive visitors